Dhracko/the-lambretta-circle-club/README.md

 * On the last feature "Form", I though it needed a sense of aproach to the visitor, that it didn't have any attractive  for the visitor to leave the details or comments so i created a more small title and a chane of lettering.
 Also while creating the form using bootstrap on the last section about leaving a comment, the bootstrap code didn't fit the the uniformity of the rest of the form as it was creting the box under the "comment" text instead of side to it, so I had to change the original bootstrap code.

-* Once i code in the http links for the social icons, the icons turn blue instead of the the black intended.
+* When I coded the http links for the social icons, the icons turn blue instead of the the black as intended.
+This was easily rectified by adding color:black to the icons class.
 ---

 ## Deployment